What If Planet Nine Is a Bowling Ball-Size Black Hole?

 That’s a scenario a pair of scientists describe in a new paper.
 Of course, they recognize that a planet is more likely than an ancient black hole unlike any we’ve directly observed.
 But they simply want astronomers to think creatively while hunting for whatever this hypothetical object, often called Planet Nine, might be.

 “By simply focusing on the concept of a planet, you restrict the experimental search that you’re undertaking,” James Unwin, one of the study’s authors and an assistant professor at the University of Illinois at Chicago, told Gizmodo.
 “Once you start thinking about more exotic objects, like primordial black holes, you think in different ways.
-We advocate that rather than just looking for it in visible light, maybe look for in gamma rays.
+We advocate that rather than just looking for it in visible light, maybe look for it in gamma rays.
 Or cosmic rays.”

 Past Neptune, the motion of rocky objects seems to be disturbed by something with a mass about five to 15 times that of Earth.
 Scientists have tentatively named this object Planet Nine and are hunting for it.
 But this isn’t not the only planet-mass gravitational anomaly in the galaxy.
 Scientists have detected short warps to incoming starlight, perhaps from planet-sized objects bending their gravity.
 Maybe they’re rogue planets—or maybe they’re tiny black holes.